Weeds: Real Nutrition, for Free

 When our grandparents were told, “eat your veggies,” that was good advice.
 But nowadays there are veggies, and then there are other veggies.
 In terms of nutrition, they’re not all created equal.

 Imagine a graph that measures nutrition.
-At the bottom there is very little nutrition, and at the top there’s lots.
+At the bottom there is relatively little, and at the top there’s lots.

-On this graph, I'd place supermarket vegetables at the bottom, heirloom varieties of vegetables and herbs from home gardens, community gardens, and small, diverse farms in the middle, and wild/undomesticated plants (many of them known as “weeds) at the top.
+On this graph, I'd place supermarket vegetables at the bottom, heirloom varieties of vegetables and herbs from home gardens, community gardens, and small, diverse farms in the middle, and wild/undomesticated edibles (many of them known as “weeds") at the top.

-Supermarket veggies – seriously lacking in variety and nutrition
+Supermarket veggies - where did the variety and nutrition go?

-The food plants we see in the supermarket represent a tiny sliver of all the food plants available to us.
+The food plants we see in the supermarket represent a tiny sliver of all the food plants there are.

 There are over 20,000 species of edible plants in the world.
 Fewer than 20 of them now provide 90% of our food."

-Besides being a very narrow representation of the plant foods available to us, supermarket vegetables are the least nutritious veggies you could be eating.
-They almost (through no fault of their own) shouldn’t be called by the same name.
+Besides being a very narrow selection of the plant foods available to us, supermarket vegetables are the least nutritious veggies you could be eating.
+They almost ( through no fault of their own) shouldn't be called by the same name/

-• they’re usually grown in monocultures using synthetic, petroleum-based inputs, in impoverished soil that has nothing to offer them in the way of real nutrition.
+One of the reasons for this is that they’re bred for appearance and shelf life rather than nutrition or vigor.
+Another is that they’re usually grown in mono-cultures using synthetic, petroleum-based inputs, in impoverished soil that has nothing to offer them in the way of real nutrition.

 But hey, so long as there’s a pharmacy next door to the supermarket we should be right – we can make up with pills for what’s lacking in the veggies…